-The approach to the peculiarly Greek errancy (as the Greek Fathers called the Odyssey of the Greek mind in retrospect), which we here propose, is a different one.
+The approach to the peculiarly Greek errancy (as the Greek Fathers of the Church called the Odyssey of the Greek mind in retrospect), which we here propose, is a different one.
 From Homer to Parmenides the road was still open, the door to a common spirit of man was not closed.
 Solely after or with Parmenides did the metaphysical prison start in which subject and object, mind and body, nature and society were forever split.
-From Parmenides to Heidegger a time-continuum exists and whoever enters this maze called metaphysics or even philosophy, loses his membership in the pre-Greek Humanity.
+From Parmenides to Heidegger a time-continuum exists and whoever enters this maze called metaphysics or even philosophy, loses his membership in the pre-Greek humanity.
 In revenge, he calls this pre-Greek humanity primitive or uncivilized or barbaric.
-It is true that all philososophical terms are of Greek origin as the term philosophy itself is; logic, ethics, physics, theology, all are Greek terms and products of the mind that beginning with Parmenides seceded from the rest of the race as peculiarly Greek and is found in all "sophisticated" minds today.
+It is true that all philosophical terms are of Greek origin as the term philosophy itself is; logic, ethics, physics, theology, all are Greek terms and products of the mind that beginning with Parmenides seceded from the rest of the race as peculiarly Greek and is found in all "sophisticated" minds today.

-The point of embarkation--and this is no accident but occurs at any such decisive epoch--was marked off by Heracleitos.
-Heracleitos was left behind by the philosophy of Being; but by the record of his protest do we have the means of finding our own bearings when overwhelmed by the lures of Reason in our own age or in any age.
-The Christian Fathers have given Heracleitos this honor of having been a Christian before Christianity.
-And when the Socialists--after Hegel--tried to free mankind from the fetters of abstraction and ideology--Ferdinand Lassalle chose Heracleitos as his "Great Argument" in contrast to Marx who attacked the modern Parmenides of his day, Hegel.
-Every Time has its new form of sophistry and philosopher.
+The point of embarkation-and this is no accident but occurs at any such decisive epoch-was marked off by Heraclitus.
+Heraclitus was left behind by the philosophy of "being" and by the record of his protest we have the means of finding our own bearings when overwhelmed by the lures of "reason" in our own age or in any age.
+The Christian Fathers have given Heraclitus this honor of having been a Christian before Christianity.
+And when the socialists-after Hegel-tried to free mankind from the fetters of abstraction and ideology-Ferdinand Lassalle chose Heraclitus as his "Great Argument" in contrast to Marx who attacked the modern Parmenides of his day, Hegel.
+Every time has its new form of sophistry and philosopher.
 We have symbolic logic, we have Heidegger and Sartre.
-And again, Heracleitos may save us.
-Aye," it seems to me that this time, once for all, we may really break the vicious circle of the metaphysicians; thanks to the sufferings of the last forty years, the bluff of metaphysics can be called.
+And again, Heraclitus may save us.
+Aye, it seems to me that this time, once for all, we may really break the vicious circle of the metaphysicians.
+Thanks to the sufferings of the last forty years, the bluff of metaphysics can be called.
 There is one more hurdle in our way.
-They whose jargon nobody can control or check, have nicknamed the simple and political and straightforward Heracleitos The Dark lest anybody read him.
-For the naive, primitive, normal member of any community, Heracleitos is simple, and the gentlemen from Parmenides to Heidegger are the obscuring ones who sit in the smoke-filled room of their own definitions.
-Hence, the following document is composed with the utmost respect for our sources and tries to conjure up the eternal issue in terms which identify our situation and the situation in 500 B.C.
+They whose jargon nobody can control or check, have nicknamed the simple and political and straightforward Heraclitus "The Dark" lest anybody read him.
+For the naive, primitive, normal member of any community, Heraclitus is simple, and the gentlemen from Parmenides to Heidegger are the ones who sit in the smoke-filled room of their own definitions.
+Hence the following document is composed with the utmost respect for our sources and tries to conjure up the eternal issue in terms which identify our situation and the situation in 500 B.C.

-Herakleitos of Ephesus to Parmenides of Elea
+Heraclitus of Ephesus to Parmenides of Elea

-Ephesus, On the day of, Zeus thunders
+Ephesus, On the day of Zeus thunders